Tonmoy-nita/Uptime-Monitoring-Application/Readme.md

 This is a project that check sites up and down and send a notification if the site is down.

-This project is built using Node.js using fully core modules
+This project is built on Node.js using fully core modules